SSDD-2025/practica-sistemas-distribuidos-2025-grupo-6/README.md

 - **6.3.
 Sell New Product**

 On this screen, the user can add a new item for sale so that other users can purchase it.
-To list the product, they must provide the following information: product images, product name, price, detailed description, stock quantity, discount (if applicable), tags to facilitate search through filters, and the product condition: new, second-hand, or refurbished.
+To list the product, they must provide the following information: product images, product name, price, detailed description, stock quantity, discount (if applicable), tags to facilitate search through filters, and the product condition: new, second-hand, or reaconditioned.

 Once this information is completed, the user can publish the product on the platform.